debadridtt/COVID-19-Analysis/README.md

 v) Considering that Corona started off with people with travel history.
 There are many places in India which are underdeveloped, does not have an airport, and neither those people have priviledge to travel outside their place nor does anyone visit because of lack of development and industries vi) Earlier declaration of lockdown compared to other countries

+For better explanation please refer to the notebook provided

 Data Sources:

 For India: http://covid19india.org